CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 s3cmd setacl --recursive --acl-revoke=read:$other_project_uuid s3://my_fishbucket
 ```

-The shared objects and buckets and be used with both S3 and Swith based tools.
-Note hoverver that listing
+The shared objects and buckets and be used with both S3 and Swift based tools.
+Note howerver, that listing
 commands only buckets of owned by your project.
 In the case of shared buckets and objects you must know the
-names of the bukects in order to use them.
+names of the buckets in order to use them.

 In the case of the example above, user from project _3d5b0ae8e724b439a4cd16d1290_ will not see _my_fishbucket_ , when shared, with command: